 Make the Dough.

 - Preheat the oven.
-Before you do anything else, turn your oven on to 425 degrees F. Placing a pan of biscuit dough into a hot oven ensures they bake up light and tender.
+Before you do anything else, turn your oven on.
+Baking biscuits in a hot oven ensures they bake up light and tender.

 - Melt the butter.
 You’ll need a stick of butter for the biscuit dough.
-Melt this gently in a small pan or in a microwave-safe bowl.
-(For tips on melting butter, see below.)
+Melt it gently in a small pan or in a microwave-safe bowl.
 Let the butter cool for a few minutes while you move on to the next step.

 - Whisk the dry ingredients together.
 Grab a large bowl.
 Whisk together the flour, baking powder, and salt.
-This step helps evenly distribute the baking powder.
-So each biscuit rises nice and high.
+This step helps evenly distribute the baking powder, helping each biscuit to rise nice and high.

 - Mix the dough.
 Switch from a whisk to a wooden spoon or sturdy spatula.
 Stir the melted butter, milk, and honey into the flour mixture.
 Stir until a batter forms.